Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 [**View the live project here**](https://maggiedaisy.github.io/MilestoneProject1-The-Coding-House-of-Espresso/)

 This project aims to create a responsive website for a coffee shop located in the most popular and attractive district of central Oslo.
-The website is dedicated to general visitors such as students and digital workers who would like to have their own meeting place while experiencing unforgettable coffee experiences.
+The website is dedicated to general visitors such as students and digital workers who would like to have their own meeting place while enjoying unforgettable coffee experiences.

 <img src="assets/docs/airmockup.jpg" style="margin: 0;">